First-party data: definition and why is it important?

 We immediately see the impact on our traffic when we launch an action with Qualifio, reaching up to 50% increase.
 And we see the same trend with our newsletter.
 Our email click-through rate, including Qualifio campaigns, is around 20%, compared to the usual 4%.

-In the past 2 years they’ve had over 1,6 million participants take part in their campaigns and have acquired nearly 400,000 new contacts in the database.
+In the past 2 years they’ve had over 1,6 million participants in their campaigns and acquired 400 k new contacts in the database.

 Take a look at their range of colourful and cheerful campaigns in their success story!